MrSjodin/HomeAssistant_Trafiklab_Integration/README.md

 ### HACS (Recommended)

-1. Add this repository to HACS as a custom repository
-2. Search for "Trafiklab" in HACS
+1. Search for "Trafiklab" in HACS
-3. Install the integration
+2. Install the integration
-4. Restart Home Assistant
+3. Restart Home Assistant

 ### Manual Installation